A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 First, in many circumstances, you can give away a free product or service on your site and get more marketing value than the free motorcycle product or service is worth.
 This is a basic overview of the zero-price effect.

 In standard economic and marketing laws, your target audience will choose the option with the most benefit after a cost-benefit analysis.
-The effect is linear, meaning the change in the cost and benefit in your visitors’ evaluation of the value goes up or down in a straight line.
+The effect is linear, meaning the change in the cost and benefit in your visitors’ evaluation of the value increases or decreases in a straight line.

 However, with free products, if visitors have a low cost of acquiring them, they will value the product more than it is worth.
 Subsequently, you will see an increase in the perceived value of your offering.
-Before you read on, this motorcycle marketing article will help you if you are just starting out promoting your online business.
+Before you read on, this marketing 101 will help you if you are starting out promoting your online business.

 When Zero-Price Works

-Not always will you find that offering a free product will follow the zero-price effect phenomenon.
+Not always will you find that offering a free product follows the zero-price effect.
 And this happens when the cost of getting the free product is high.

-Here’s an example of someone buying motorcycle boots that cost above $140.
-Let’s say they get a pair of cold-weather motorcycle socks that regularly cost $12, but they are free with the purchase of the boots.
+Here’s an example of someone buying motorcycle boots that cost $140.
+Let’s say someone who purchases the boots gets a free pair of cold-weather motorcycle socks that regularly cost $12.

-Next, the reason is that people will need to drive to your business’s location, wait around to buy the boots, and then go home.
+Next, people will need to drive to your business’s location, wait to buy the boots, and then go home.
 This costs them their time, which people highly value.
 Also, people don’t like to wait around in stores.

 One common zero-price effect offer is free shipping.
-A marketing statistic related to it is that 49.3% of people stated that free shipping is the most important factor when shopping online (Oberlo.com).
+A related marketing statistic is that 49.3% of people said free shipping is the most important factor when shopping online (Oberlo.com).

-To keep the same net profit, you can raise the price of your product.
+To maintain the same net profit, you can raise your product’s price.
 For example, if you have a $100 product that usually ships for $8, you’d charge $108.
 Now, you have the zero-price effect.
-If the product price went to $108 with free shipping, people would choose the offering with free shipping rather than the product where you charge shipping separately.
+If the product were priced at $108 with free shipping, people would choose the offering with free shipping rather than the one that charges for shipping separately.

 Overview of the Zero-Price Dynamic

-In summary, what’s important for your search engine & web agency to know is that people have difficulty resisting free.
-The demand for your products or service is significantly higher if it includes a free product with low related costs.
+In summary, what’s important for your search & web agency to know is that people have difficulty resisting free.
+The demand for your products or services is significantly higher if they include a free product with low related costs.
 Besides that, free can help you avoid lowering the perceived quality of your products when lowering the price.

-Finally, two related articles that might help you on our Marketing Academy are about how discounts hurt perceived value and how quality customer service increases sales.
+Finally, two related articles on our biker blog that might help you are about how discounts can hurt perceived value and how quality service increases sales.

 Scroll to Top